TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Experiments

 \subsection{Large-scale real-world evaluation}

-To evaluate the zero-shot progress estimation capability of \rwname, we evaluate the VOC on two sets of large expert robotic trajectories.
-We mainly compare against GVL~\citep{budzianowski2025opengvl,ma2024vision}, the state-of-the-art training-free progress estimator.
-GVL predicts the task progress by shuffling the frames and prompting the language model to give structured output that assigns numerical progress from 0 to 1 to each frame.
+To evaluate zero-shot progress estimation, we test whether \rwname produces accurate dense progress estimates on expert robotic trajectories from \dname\ and Open X-Embodiment (OXE).
+We mainly compare against GVL~\citep{budzianowski2025opengvl,ma2024vision}, the state-of-the-art training-free progress estimator, which prompts a VLM to assign numerical progress values to shuffled frames.

-\textbf{Metrics.} Following standard practice~\citep{ma2024vision,lee2026roboreward,ma2023liv}, we use Value-Order Correlation (VOC) to measure Spearman's rank correlation between the chronological order of input video frames and the predicted values,
+\textbf{Metrics.} Following standard practice~\citep{ma2024vision,ma2023liv}, we use Value-Order Correlation (VOC) to measure Spearman's rank correlation between the chronological order of input video frames and the predicted values,

 VOC ranges from $-1$ to $1$.
 When VOC equals $-1$, the predicted order is exactly the opposite of the ground truth, and VOC $=1$ indicates perfect alignment.
+Because VOC measures only temporal ordering, it should not be interpreted as a standalone test of instruction grounding.
+We therefore report complementary progress metrics (Kendall tau-b, Pearson correlation, and MAE) against the available completion annotations.

 \textbf{Results on Open X-Embodiment.} The Open X-Embodiment (OXE) dataset~\citep{o2024open} is a collection of 50 academic robot datasets spanning diverse tasks, camera configurations, and robot platforms.
-We use the LeRobot collection from OXE and select a subset of 39 datasets.
-For each dataset, we randomly sample 20 episodes and evaluate the performance of \rwname.
-Results are shown in~\Cref{tab:oxe_voc}.
-On open-source models, \rwname\ substantially outperforms GVL: Qwen3-VL-8B achieves 0.857 VOC (vs. 0.194 for GVL, a $+0.663$ improvement), and Molmo2-8B reaches 0.417 (vs. $-0.016$ for GVL, a $+0.433$ improvement).
-On the proprietary Gemini-2.5-Pro, GVL performs better (0.541), while \rwname\ achieves 0.433.
-This reversal on Gemini reflects an issue with using the chat template, a detail later in~\Cref{sec:ablation}.

-\textbf{Results on \dname.} We evaluate on successful trajectories across 4 robotic platforms, totaling 113 tasks and 497 episodes.
-Results are shown in~\Cref{fig:voc_comparison_bar} and~\Cref{tab:bench_voc}.
-On Qwen3-VL-8B, \rwname\ achieves remarkably consistent performance across all four datasets (0.942--0.954 VOC), dramatically outperforming GVL which struggles with near-zero or negative VOC on Molmo2-8B and shows inconsistent performance (0.164--0.544) on other models.
-This demonstrates that \rwname's logit-based approach successfully utilizes implicit progress estimation capabilities of open-source VLMs, whereas GVL's text-generation formulation fails to leverage their pretrained video understanding.
-The detailed per-task breakdowns and distribution plots are provided in~\Cref{app:dataset_breakdown}.
+We select 33 high-quality OXE datasets from the LeRobot collection and use this same filtered set for every row in~\Cref{tab:oxe_voc}.
+On OXE datasets, \rwname\ substantially outperforms GVL on open-source models such as Qwen3-VL and Molmo.
+Complementary progress metrics show the same trend beyond VOC across available rows.
+We also compare against the trained Robometer-4B progress head on the same filtered OXE split using 15 uniformly sampled frames per episode, and find that \rwname is slightly better.
+On the proprietary Gemini-2.5-Pro, GVL performs better (0.572) while \rwname\ achieves 0.430, reflecting the chat-template issue discussed in~\Cref{app:chat_ablation}.